-TaxMasters was sued in 2010 for deceptive trade practices by Texas and Minnesota attorneys general.
-TaxMasters used a nationwide marketing campaign to offer services for distressed taxpayers who needed help dealing with the IRS.
-A state investigation and nearly 1,000 customer complaints indicate that the defendants routinely misled customers.
-The commercials duped unsuspecting citizens into believing that their calls to the tax-relief firm would be answered by one of its “former IRS agents” or tax specialists.
-Instead of speaking with a highly qualified tax consultant, customers’ calls are answered by a salesperson providing deceiving information.
-Tax-burdened citizens are misled about the service contract terms, and are talked into paying thousands of dollars up front for a tax solution.
+Texas and Minnesota attorneys general sued TaxMasters in 2010 for deceptive trade practices.
+Furthermore, TaxMasters used a nationwide marketing campaign to offer services for distressed taxpayers who needed help dealing with the IRS.
+In fact, a state investigation and nearly 1,000 customer complaints indicate that the defendants routinely misled customers.
+Moreover, the commercials duped unsuspecting citizens into believing that one of its “former IRS agents” or tax specialists will answer their calls to the tax-relief firm.
+A salesperson providing deceiving information answers the customers' calls instead of a highly qualified tax consultant.
+Tax-burdened citizens are misled about the service contract terms.
+And they are talked into paying thousands of dollars upfront for a tax solution.

 The Minnesota attorney general is seeking restitution for the customers, and civil penalties against TaxMasters.
-The Texas attorney general is seeking restitution and civil penalties of as much as $20,000 for each violation of the Texas Deceptive Trade Practices Act.
-Two customers sued the company in September 2010 in Houston seeking authority to represent U.S. customers on a nationwide basis.
+The Texas attorney general is seeking restitution.
+And, civil penalties of as much as $20,000 for each violation of the Texas Deceptive Trade Practices Act.
+Furthermore, two customers sued the company in September 2010 in Houston seeking authority to represent U.S. customers on a nationwide basis.
 The customers seek damages over TaxMasters explicit and implicit misrepresentations and violation of consumer-protection laws and breach of contract.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.